plo911/MemoWebsite/README.md

 # MemoWebsite

 ## Description
-This project is for a website describing me and my game projects.
+A website that describing me and my game projects.

 ## Installation
 1. Click the **Code** button on the GitHub repository page.